Collagen: Does It Actually Work?

 Does collagen help joint pain?

 Yes.
-35 RCTs with over 3,100 people show collagen reduces joint pain and improves function in osteoarthritis.
+35 RCTs with over 3,100 people show collagen reduces joint pain and improves function.
 The GRADE rating is Moderate to High.
-Both hydrolyzed collagen (10g/day) and UC-II (40mg/day) work.
+This is collagen's strongest evidence-backed claim.

-What's the difference between hydrolyzed collagen and UC-II?
+What's the difference between Type I, II, and III collagen?

 How long does collagen take to work?